What is Verification?

 Timeline for Transfer Students

 March 1 is the priority deadline for the FAFSA and either the institutional application or the CSS Profile.
 Before we can process an award estimate for a new student, the student's admission acceptance must have been finalized, and the FAFSA and the institutional application or CSS Profile must have been completed.
-Please see following for our policy on processing award estimates.
+Please see "Award Estimates", below, for our policy on processing award estimates.

-We can process estimated financial aid awards for new undergraduates selected for verification if they have completed the FAFSA, the institutional application or CSS Profile, and certain other requested items.
+We can process estimated financial aid awards for new undergraduate and fall transfer students selected for verification if they have completed the FAFSA, the institutional application or CSS Profile, and certain other requested items.

 If the above requirements are met, we will process an award estimate.
 Our goal is to have an estimate to the student in time for the student to make an enrollment decision by the Admission Office’s May 1 deadline.